Minty-Labs/PaperUpdater/README.md

 	<li>Creating a batch file
 		<ul>
 			<li>
-				Creates a simple batch file to easily run your sever
+				Creates a simple batch file to easily run your server
 			</li>
 		</ul>
 	</li>